Ollebo/openvpn/README.md

 ### Fetures

 - Simple generat of certs
-- Auto setup of heöm secrets
+- Auto setup of helm secrets
 - Simple run in docker with docker-compose
 - Helm deploys of server and client